 • Use the menu select mouse button to choose File-Store-Startup (.rc) file (as default).
-The information is saved in file "db68040.rc" (regardless of whether the debugger is started as db68030 or db68040) in the current directory.
+The information is saved in file "db68k.rc" in the current directory.

 • Use the menu select mouse button to choose File-Store-Startup (.rc) file.
 Using the file selection dialog box, enter the name of the file to which startup information should be saved; then, click on the OK pushbutton.